Columbus Vandalism Lawyer

 Vandalism is always charged as a felony.
 If the value of the property vandalized is less than $7,500, it is a felony of the 5th degree, the least serious felony charge possible.
 If the value of the property damaged is between $7,500 and $150,000, it’s a felony of the 4th degree.
 If the value of the property damaged is more than (>) $150,000, it’s a felony of the 3rd degree.

-For a felony of the 5th degree, you will have to spend 6-8 months in prison, and be fined up to $2,500.
+For a felony of the 5th degree, you will have to spend 6-8 months in prison and pay up to $2,500.
 For a 4th degree felony, prison time is 6-18 months and fines of up to $5,000.
 For a 3rd degree felony, the prison sentence is 1- 5 years, with fines of up to $10,000.

 In addition, the offender will have to pay a $2,500 fine, in addition to the usual penalties.

 If you have been charged with vandalism, it is recommended that you get a good lawyer to help you fight your case.
 Attorney Adam Burke is an experienced attorney who will help you come up with the best possible defense.
-Contact Burke, Meis & Associates now at (614) 280-9122 for you free consultation.
+Contact Attorney Adam Burke now at (614) 280-9122 for your free consultation.